walterxie/BioSci700/Lab1.md

 Tips: you can use the command `str(fitHKY)` to list all available items inside “fitHKY”.

-As you can see, the tree from this result is unrooted.
+As you can see, the result is an unrooted phylogenetic tree.

     is.rooted(fitHKY$tree)